 - Spending on tourism in South Carolina was down 87% in mid-April, according to accelerateSC.
 While the report notes some tourism has picked back up since beaches and other attractions have opened, it recommends “that careful consideration be given to providing appropriate funding for tourism industry advertising and possible plans for increased traffic or diversification in offerings in our state’s airports.”

-You can find more details on what accelerateSC recommends for businesses, schools, health care facilities, and individuals in a summary of the report here, as well as the full report here.
 The General Assembly will likely still have priorities to address after it has exhausted federal funding in its session later this month.
 Lawmakers will return in September or October to work through the state budget for the 2020-2021 fiscal year.

 Please reference our previous alert tracking state and local orders and reopening guidance here.
 For more information, please contact us or your regular Parker Poe or Parker Poe Consulting contact.